nstepp/gfolding/src/gfolds.md

  gfold :: (Context a b -> [Node]) -> (Context a b -> c -> d) -> (Maybe d -> c -> c, c) -> [Node] -> gr a b -> c
 ```

 There are three kinds of functions that do the work here, fold direction, depth aggregation, and breadth aggregation.
+In my opinion, depth aggregation is a bit of a distracting misnomer.
+The difference between the two is that "depth"
+aggregation is context-centric (you can think of it as being node-centric too) and computes some function at the node level.
+The breadth aggregation combines many such function outputs.

+The general flow is, use the context and a running value to produce a context summary,
+then combine many context summaries into a running value.
+There is a back and forth there
+that makes conceiving of differing types (the `c` and `d`) a bit difficult.

-Below we will go through each one, often
-using our example graph:
+Below we will go through each of these function types, using our example graph:

 ```
          A